-- 1. to be a partner with our school in the education of your child - 2. to understand and support the Catholic mission and identity of our school - 3. to read all communications from the school and to request clarification when necessary - 4. to know who your child's teachers are and to observe parent-teacher conference dates and any special requests for meetings - 5. to discuss concerns and problems with the person(s) most directly involved - 6. to be as actively involved as you can be in the life of the school and to volunteer assistance when possible - 7. to promote our school and to speak well of it to others - 8. to meet your financial obligations in a timely manner and to support the fundraising efforts of the school when possible - 9. to appreciate that Catholic education is a privilege that many persons do not have
+- 1. to be a partner with the school in the education of your child - 2. to understand and support the Catholic mission and identity of the school - 3. to read all communications from the school and to request clarification when necessary - 4. to know who your child's teachers are and to observe parent-teacher conference dates and any special requests for meetings - 5. to discuss concerns and problems with the person (s) most directly involved - 6. to be as actively involved as you can be in the life of the school and to volunteer assistance when possible - 7. to promote your school and to speak well of it to others to include, but not limited to, social media platforms. - 8. to meet your financial obligations in a timely manner and to support the fundraising efforts of the school when possible - 9. to appreciate Catholic education and the benefits of attending a school in a Christ centered environment. - 10. to behave appropriately at all school related function, both inside and outside of the school hours, and whether on school property or third-party site, and including sporting events. - 11. to follow the guidelines of this handbook including non-academic standards and expectations, including related to parking, drop-off, pick-up, and communication with teachers and staff.